 Triticum aestivum cv.
-Cadenza was used in both Experiment 1 and Experiment 2; seeds for these experiments were purchased from CPB Twyford Ltd., Royston, U.K. In both experiments, seedlings were grown, individually, in 1.5 L pots containing ~ 950 g of a standard soil mix (75% medium grain peat, 12% sterilised loam, 3% medium grade vermiculite 10% sand and 3.5 kg Osmocote plusTM per m3) in a glasshouse with additional overhead lighting set to a 16-h photoperiod (5.00-21.00), with the canopy receiving ~ 450 /m2/s Photosynthetically active radiation (PAR).
+Cadenza was used in both Experiment 1 and Experiment 2; seeds for these experiments were purchased from CPB Twyford Ltd., Royston, U.K. In both experiments, seedlings were grown, individually, in 1.5L pots containing ~ 950 g of a standard soil mix (75% medium grain peat, 12% sterilised loam, 3% medium grade vermiculite 10% sand and 3.5 kg Osmocote plus TM per m3) in a glasshouse with additional overhead lighting set to a 16-hour photoperiod (5.00-21.00), with the canopy receiving ~ 450 /m2/s Photosynthetically active radiation (PAR).
 The average relative humidity (RH) of the growing period was 73% for the plants used in Experiment 1 and 67% in Experiment 2.

-Four controlled environment growth cabinets (Weiss Technik[TM] HGC 1514) were used in both experiments, with two cabinets being used for the high p.a. temperature treatment and two for the control treatment in each experiment.
-All four cabinets were on a 16-h photoperiod (5.00-21.00) with night-time conditions of 70% humidity and 15 °C. In the high p.a. temperature treatment cabinets, during the light-period, RH was set at 50% whilst the temperature increased from the night-time temperature to 35 °C over 4-h between 5.00-9.00 (an increase in temperature of 0.083 °C per minute).
-There was also a ramping of the temperature at the end of each light-period, with the temperature decreasing from 35 °C to 15 °C between 19.00-21.00 h (a temperature decrease of 0.166 °C per minute).
-Therefore, the high p.a. temperature treatment (35 °C) was imposed for 10 h per day.
-The two control cabinets had the same light-period RH as the high p.a temperature treatment cabinets but with a light-period temperature of 18 °C with no ramping of the temperature between night and day.
+Four controlled environment growth cabinets (Weiss TechnikTM HGC 1514) were used in both experiments, with two cabinets being used for the high p.a. temperature treatment and two for the control treatment in each experiment.
+All four cabinets were on a 16-hour photoperiod (5.00-21.00) with night-time conditions of 70% humidity and 15 °C. In the high p.a. temperature treatment cabinets, during the light period, humidity was set at 50% whilst the temperature increased from the night-time temperature to 35 °C over 4-hours, equating to an increase in temperature of 0.083 °C per minute.
+There was also a ramping of the temperature at the end of each light period, with the temperature decreasing from 35 °C to 15 °C between 19.00-21.00 hours (a temperature decrease of 0.166 °C per minute).
+Therefore, the high p.a. temperature treatment (35 °C) was imposed for 10 hours per day.
+The two control cabinets were set to the same photoperiod and RH as the high p.a. temperature treatment cabinets for both night and day, although the day/night temperature used in the control cabinets was 18/15 °C and there was no ramping of the temperature between night and day.
 Average amount of light provided was ~ 550 /m2/s PAR at the canopy level in both sets of cabinets.

 For the application of the high p.a. temperature treatments, plants were grouped into differently sized cohorts in both experiment 1 and 2, with cohorts consisting of plants that had all reached anthesis on the same day.
-These cohorts acted as blocks in the experimental design of each experiment (a diagram explaining the experimental design is provided as "Additional file 5").
 Anthesis was defined as the moment when the middle third of the ear of the primary tiller of a plant had anthers protruding.
-In Experiment 1 a randomised block design was used with 8 blocks comprised of 7 plants and 7 treatments.
-The 7 plants of each block were grown in the glasshouse until 6daa, after which they were transferred into the controlled environment growth cabinets.
-One plant from each block was transferred to one of the two control treatment cabinets with the remaining 6 plants from each block being transferred as a group to one of the two high p.a. temperature treatment cabinets.
+In Experiment 1, 8 cohorts of 7 plants were used.
+The 7 plants of each cohort were grown in the glasshouse until 6daa, after which they were transferred into the controlled environment growth cabinets.
+One plant from each of the cohorts was transferred to one of the two control treatment cabinets with the remaining 6 plants being transferred as a group to one of the two high p.a. temperature treatment cabinets.
 These 6 plants in the high temperature treatment cabinets had each been randomly assigned a treatment duration of either 2, 4, 6, 8, 10 or 12-days.
-Following an assigned high p.a. temperature treatment duration, each plant was then transferred to the control treatment cabinet until the maximum 12-days of high temperature treatment within the block had been completed.
-Then the whole block was returned to the glasshouse and grown until maturity.
-Once they had reached maturity, grains were collected for yield data determination.
+Following a treatment duration, plants were transferred to the control treatment cabinet until the maximum 12-days of high temperature treatment within the cohort had been completed.
+Then the whole cohort was returned to the glasshouse and grown until maturity.
+Once they had reached maturity, heads from the primary tillers were collected.